araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 In a classic setting, when optimizing for sample efficiency, the replay ratio for SAC (or update to data, UTD ratio) `replay_ratio = n_gradient_steps / (n_envs * train_freq)` is usually greater than one (at least one gradient step per interaction with the environment).
 In the current setting, because getting new data is not the costly operation, it tends to be lower than 1/4 (one gradient step every four steps in the environment).

-I let the CMA-ES sampler of Optuna optimize the hyperparameters for 100 trials (~10 hours) and then retrained the best trials to filter out any lucky seed.
+To optimize the hyperparameters, I used the CMA-ES sampler of Optuna for 100 trials (~10 hours, with a population size of 10 individuals).
+After the optimization, I retrained the best trials to filter out any lucky seed, i.e. finding hyperparameters that works consistently across different runs.

 TODO: show learning curve of Optuna